 Zenger Folkman provides microlearning experiences to allow organizations and their leaders to develop key behaviors demonstrated by highly effective leaders.
 The experiences offered by Zenger Folkman leverage the same research, leadership framework, and strengths-based development methodology as The Extraordinary Leader development experience.
 They focus on leadership capabilities that are critical—as the way we work is constantly being redefined.
 Experiences include a self-assessment, feedback report, and development guide.
 They may be customized to the audience and include a planning conversation with the facilitator.

 Our working environment is changing by the minute.
 Leadership speed is fast becoming a required skill for today’s highly effective leaders.
 Research shows that a leader’s ability to execute fast and execute right dramatically improves an organization’s results.

 Leaders learn the key behaviors that will help them navigate the demand for greater agility, innovation, and pace.
 In addition, they take a self-assessment to identify their personal preferences across three spectrums directly correlated to leadership speed and receive a development tool to help them lead with speed.

-The one skill that our research shows has the most impact on leading effectively during a crisis is the ability to communicate powerfully.
-Most leaders are good at keeping those they lead informed.
-But there is a big difference between leaders who simply inform others and those who communicate powerfully.
+The one skill that our research shows has the most impact on leading effectively during times of change or challenge is the ability to communicate powerfully.
+Most leaders are good at keeping those they lead informed, but there is a big difference between leaders who simply inform others and those who communicate powerfully.